Joining OBOD & Starting the Distance Learning Course.

-The Bardic course is available in several versions:
+As of early February 2021, the Bardic course is now available in these versions:

-If you find that even with the easier payment methods you still cannot afford the fees, please write to OBOD HQ explaining your circumstances.
+If you find that even with the easier payment methods you still cannot afford the fees, please write to OBOD HQ to discuss your circumstances.

 NOTE: OBOD offers a spiritual path, and is not a religion per se – it provides a non-post secondary, distance learning course through the Oak Tree Press in East Sussex, UK.
 OBOD additionally has no ‘official’ status outside of the UK; all activities outside of the UK are undertaken by autonomous volunteers that are independent of OBOD HQ, including this website.